James Donlan

 James Donlan (July 23, 1888 – June 7, 1938) was an American actor.
 Born in San Francisco, California, Donlan appeared in 107 films between 1929 and 1939.
 He was the father of actress Yolande Donlan.

+In his early career Donlan was the actor-manager of a theatre company called The Permanent Players.
+While touring in Winnipeg, Canada he met singer Theresa Mollot who joined his company and moved to New York with him.